 Hopeful signs of broader cross-jurisdictional collaboration on operational resilience regulation are emerging.
-These early signs suggest various regulatory bodies and professional organisations see the value in working to consolidate global standards.
+These early signs suggest various regulatory bodies and professional organizations see the value in working to consolidate global standards.

 - Singapore and UK: In June 2019. , the Monetary Authority of Singapore and the UK financial authorities announced agreements to collaborate on strengthening cybersecurity and resilience in their financial sectors.
 Both parties will cooperate on facilitating data flows, enhancing cross-border Know Your Customer (KYC) processes, and developing skills and competencies in the financial sector

 - The Basel Committee on Banking Supervision: In January 2022, the member countries of the Basel Committee on Banking Supervision (BCBS) will begin a five-year phase in of Basel III reforms.
 These reforms will protect world economies from damage by banks that assume undue risk.
 At the beginning of 2018, the BCBS established the Operational Resilience Working Group, whose initial task has been to assess gaps and identify potential policy measures to strengthen operational resilience.
 The BCBS strengthens regulation and supervision of banks to enhance global financial stability.
 Its membership draws from 28 jurisdictions worldwide.